Combined Competence and Knowledge Qualification

 Must be employed (NOT self-employed) in the relevant occupational sector, working a minimum of 30 hours per week.

-Must have the ability to achieve Functional Skills Level 1 in maths & English.
-(All candidates will be asked to complete an online functional skills assessment regardless of previous qualifications.*
+NB: English & maths Functional Skills Level 1 will be accepted as an alternative to GCSE's (All candidates will be asked to complete an online functional skills assessment regardless of previous qualifications.*

 An individual can only undertake an apprenticeship at the same or lower level than a qualification they already hold, if this allows the individual to acquire substantive new skills and the content of the training is materially different from any prior training or a previous apprenticeship.